vpramoth/ros_car/README.md

-# OBJECT DETECTION USING CAR CAMERAS AND SENSORS (ROS GAZEBO RVIZD
+# OBJECT DETECTION USING CAR CAMERAS AND SENSORS (ROS GAZEBO RVIZD)
-detecting the objects from the front camera
 ----------------------------------------------------------------------------------------------------
 ### What does this project do?
 Project contains a car with front and rear cameras and a laser in the front.
 A simple world has been